Current station data is useful evidence, but a live number is not treated as permission to fly.

 Brajići is framed as a Budva / Bečići ridge reference, not a national weather verdict or a Kotor, Petrovac, Bar, Durmitor, or inland-site substitute.

-Freshness, gusts, averages, and trends are explained as caution signals before any local route or contact path narrows the day.
+Freshness, gusts, averages, and trends are treated as caution signals before anyone narrows the question to one place-specific route.

 Live station reference